 Experimental data was produced for each of the 13 representative nanomaterials during the first phase of the programme, which ended in 2013.
-The program is now entering in its second phase, to assess and ana-
+The program is now entering in its second phase, to assess and analyze the data.
+This phase is expected to begin in 2015.